Australia's PM says former PM Morrison took on secret ministerial roles during COVID | Politics

 - Australia

+He was later also appointed finance minister and resources minister.
+Former resources minister Keith Pitt told broadcaster ABC the situation was "unusual" and he was "concerned" when he was told Morrison shared his responsibilities in 2021.
+Morrison later blocked an offshore gas project.

-David Littleproud, the leader of the Nationals party, the coalition partner of Morrison's Liberal party, told ABC radio the news was "disappointing", and added that the cabinet should be trusted.
+David Littleproud, the leader of the National party, the coalition partner of Morrison's Liberals, told ABC the news was "disappointing", and added that the cabinet should be trusted.
+It was not immediately clear what the implications were for the Liberal party's coalition with the National party.

+"These revelations do raise into question our Westminster system of government," said Bridget McKenzie, the National leader in the upper house.
+"Who is the senior minister, what if they disagreed?" she asked the ABC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)